portalTS/portalTS/README.md

 Moreover, we implement a RESTful API to save and retrieve any kind of data directly in the database, without loosing efficiency.
 It works like a backend-as-a-service inside the web portal, allowing frontend developers to persist their data without writing a single line of backend code.

+Last but not least, we also provide a full featured administration interface, implemented using [AngularJS](https://angularjs.org/).
+You can manage users, groups and all the important stuff directly from this UI.
-Of course, there is also the possibility to create static html pages, directly inside the web portal.
-And when we say html pages, we mean that you write directly the html code in an only editor with real-time preview.
+Of course, there is also the possibility to create static html pages.
+And when we say html pages, we mean that you write directly the html code in an online editor with real-time preview.
 No WYSIWYG! (at least for the moment :grin:).

 ## Technologies ##
 PortalTS is built using some of the most important NodeJS library: